plt109/csms_genie/README.md

 gmkspl -p 12,-12,14,-14,16,-16 -t 1000080160,1000010010 -e 1000 -o 'native_genie.xml' -n 500
 ```
 ### Default GENIE neutrino interaction channels
+GENIE will use the following event generators when the list of event generators to be used is not specified:
 - Charged current quasi-elastic scattering (QEL-CC)
 - Neutral current quasi-elastic scattering (QEL-NC)
 - Charged current baryon resonance production (RES-CC)